techidaily/site-review-topics/source/_posts/possible-ways-to-recover-deleted-files-from-xiaomi-redmi-note-12t-pro-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        If you want the fastest and most effective way to recover lost data on Xiaomi Redmi Note 12T Pro then the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the ticket.
+        If you want the fastest and most effective way to recover lost data on Xiaomi Redmi Note 12T Pro then the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the ticket.
 With just a few clicks you will have your phone numbers, email addresses, messages, holiday photos, music and much more are back in your hands.
     </p>
 </div>
 </div>